Advanced Graph and Sequence Neural Networks for Molecular Property Prediction and Drug Discovery: Acknowledgements

 \section{Acknowledgements}

 We thank Sheng Wang, Zhenqin Wu and Kevin Yang for sharing their data and answering our questions.
 This work was supported in part by National Science Foundation grants DBI-1922969, IIS-1908198, and IIS-1955189.
+Q.Q.
+Z.Y. and T.Y. are partially supported by NSF \#1933212, NSF CAREER Award \#1844403.